Melanie J. Wender

 Ms. Wender has successfully handled complex custody cases ranging from unmarried same-sex couples to custody agreements between long distance parents.
 Involved in the community, Ms. Wender volunteers regularly for Protection from Abuse actions in Bucks County, the Mazzoni Legal Center, and the Montgomery Child Advocacy Program, where she represents abused and neglected children.

 After graduating cum laude from Kenyon College with a bachelor’s degree in English, Ms. Wender continued her education at Villanova University School of Law.
-She served as the Environmental Hearing Board Editor for the Villanova Environmental Law Journal and Managing Editor of the Journal of Catholic Social Thought.
+She served as the environmental hearing board editor for the Villanova Environmental Law Journal and managing editor of the Journal of Catholic Social Thought.
 She also participated in Villanova’s Civil Justice Clinic, a law office staffed by students.
-Her work there was recognized with the Joseph R. Wenk Award, which is presented to the graduating student who has made the greatest contribution to the clinic.
+Her work there was recognized with the Joseph R. Wenk Award, which is presented to the graduating student who made the greatest contribution to the clinic.

 While at Villanova, Ms. Wender published an article for the Villanova Environmental Law Journal entitled, “Goodbye Family Farms and Hello Agribusiness: The Story of How Agricultural Policy is Destroying the Family Farm and the Environment.”
-She also is published in the Bucks County Writs 2016 Summer Issue.
+She authors for legal industry publications whenever possible.

 When not practicing law, Ms. Wender enjoys reality television (and tweeting about it); listening to podcasts; reading, spending time with her family and friends; and eating her husband’s cooking.